1. Conflict of interest procedure policy

 2. Procedure declaration

 This Procedure outlines the procedures required to implement the corresponding Policy.
-This Procedure is endorsed by Council.
+This Procedure is endorsed by the RACGP Board.

 In this Procedure: